Faces of Fairness: Examining Bias in Facial Expression Recognition Datasets and Models: Literature Review

 \subsection{Perspectives}

-Bias and fairness in facial expression recognition (FER) are essential for preventing discrimination, ensuring equity, improving performance across diverse groups, and maintaining ethical standards.
-Because real-world FER relies on in-the-wild datasets, it is crucial to examine these datasets to identify and address sources of bias.
-Although some studies have investigated them, a more systematic exploration with undiscovered metrics will open new insights into the inherent bias in the datasets.
-At the same time, rapid advancements in model architectures have significantly boosted FER accuracy~\cite{rodrigo2024comprehensive, aldahoul2024exploring, zhao2024enhancing}.
-Yet, despite these improvements, questions of fairness and bias in such models remain underexplored.
+Bias and fairness in FER are critical for preventing discrimination, ensuring equitable performance across demographic groups, and upholding ethical standards in affective computing systems.
+Because modern FER models rely heavily on in-the-wild datasets, it is essential to examine these datasets to uncover and understand the diverse sources of bias they contain.
+While previous studies have explored aspects of demographic imbalance or label distribution, a more systematic and metric-rich examination is needed to reveal deeper, previously undiscovered forms of dataset bias.
+At the same time, rapid advancements in model architectures, from CNNs to Transformers and Large Vision-Language models, have significantly improved FER accuracy \cite{rodrigo2024comprehensive, aldahoul2024exploring, zhao2024enhancing, zhang2024recognizing}.
+Despite these improvements, questions of fairness and algorithmic bias in modern FER models remain underexplored.

+Existing fairness research in FER tends to analyze isolated components, focusing either on demographic skew in datasets or on disparities in model predictions.
+To the best of our knowledge, no prior work integrates new dataset-bias metrics, multi-level co-occurrence analyses, model-based dataset generalization tests, and fairness evaluation of contemporary architectures within a single unified framework.
+This gap is significant because fully understanding bias in FER requires examining how dataset imbalance, label dependencies, and hidden non-demographic artifacts propagate into model behavior.
+Our work addresses this need by providing the first end-to-end FER bias analysis capable of jointly quantifying dataset diversity, conditional dependencies, latent dataset-specific features, and architecture-sensitive model bias.

-In this work, we conduct a comprehensive analysis of four widely used FER datasets (AffectNet, ExpW, Fer2013, and RAF-DB) using evaluation metrics.
-In parallel, we assess eight state-of-the-art models, including six general-purpose architectures (MobileNet, ResNet, XceptionNet, ViT, CLIP, and GPT-4o-mini) and two FER-specialized models (POSTER and CEPrompt), to investigate how bias evolves with model advancements.
-Taken together, this is the first systematic effort to provide an in-depth evaluation of both dataset- and model-level biases in FER.
+In this paper, we analyze four widely used FER datasets (AffectNet, ExpW, Fer2013, and RAF-DB) using seven complementary statistical and information-theoretic metrics, combined with co-occurrence-based and model-based evaluations.
+In parallel, we assess seven representative FER models, including five general-purpose architectures (MobileNet, ResNet, XceptionNet, ViT, and CLIP) and two FER-specialized models (POSTER and CEPrompt), to examine how bias manifests across architectural families and performance levels.
+Taken together, this constitutes the first systematic evaluation that simultaneously investigates dataset-level bias and model-level fairness in FER, enabling a more holistic understanding of how bias originates, how it propagates, and how it evolves with advancements in deep learning.